-External traffic is becoming a key influencer of rank as Amazon is rewarding and incentivizing Sellers to go out beyond the Amazon ecosystem, and find new customers.
+External traffic is becoming a key influencer of rank as Amazon is rewarding and incentivizing Sellers to go out beyond the Amazon ecosystem and find new customers.

 As sellers feed Amazon’s ranking algorithm with quality external traffic, Amazon rewards them with more organic visibility.
 Using Google Ads is a targeted way to bring quality external traffic in because customers are searching on Google specifically to purchase products in a given category.
 And Amazon, in turn, is rewarding the sellers for bringing new customers onto the platform, in the hopes that they can be lucrative acquisitions over their lifetime.

-Additionally, Amazon’s Brand Referral Bonus program rewards sellers for their non-Amazon marketing efforts by paying them an approximate 10% credit of all conversions they can drive from external traffic.
+Additionally, Amazon’s Brand Referral Bonus program rewards sellers for their non-Amazon marketing efforts by paying them an approximate 10% credit for all conversions they can drive from external traffic.
 That’s right, Amazon is paying sellers to bring in more customers!

 It’s a win-win.